1F47E/powjabbar/README.md

 To safeguard against replay attacks, each request incorporates an HMAC signature, ensuring that the request is both untampered and unique.

-### Difficulty Adjustment

-The system dynamically adjusts the computational challenge's difficulty, ensuring that it remains effective regardless of evolving hardware or network conditions.

 ### Client-Side Implementation

-With SHA-256 as the foundation, the system is designed for easy client-side implementation using JavaScript.
+With SHA-256 challange its easy for client-side implementation using JavaScript (see solver.js).

 ### Inspiration
 Heavely insipred by Islam Bekbuzarov and his https://github.com/blkmlk/ddos-pow